Apply now and save $75! App fee waived for ALL Spring II applicants!

 How Librarians Can Address Issues in Education in Public Schools Today

-Librarians should also be wary of the difference between ‘indoctrination’ and education.
-Sharing knowledge exposes learners to ideas and topics that they may not understand or agree with.
-Librarians play a role in helping learners access the various perspectives of the world.
-While facing cultures and ideas that differ from ones own is often uncomfotable, the U.S. possesses freedom of expression, and students should have the ability to express their identities and beliefs without fear of judgment and consequences.
+Librarians are central in helping learners access a range of perspectives and develop critical thinking skills.
+Sharing knowledge exposes students to ideas and topics that they may not fully understand or agree with, and that exposure is part of the purpose of education.
+While encountering cultures and ideas that differ from one’s own can be challenging, the U.S. tradition of free expression means students have the right to explore diverse viewpoints and express their identities and beliefs without fear of judgment or consequence.

 Learn more about Eastern Washington University’s online Master of Education – Library Media program.